jakobtfaber/DenarioApp/README.md

 That command exposes the default streamlit port `8501`, change it to use a different port.
 You can mount additional volumes to share data with the docker using the `-v` flag.
 The above command shares the `project_app` folder, where the project files are generated, a `data`folder, where the required data would be present, and a `.env` file with the API keys (so no need to parse them manually).

+You can also use [docker compose](https://docs.docker.com/compose/), you can just run `docker compose up` to build the iamge and run the container.

 ## TODO

 - [x] Prerender markdown files if they exist